botlabs-gg/yagpdb-docs-v2/content/learn/intermediate/control-flow-2.md

 ### Range

 The `range` action performs an action for each entry in a slice or map; we say that range _iterates_ over the slice or map.
-If you have worked with other programming languages, `range` is the equivalent of a for-each loop.
+If you have worked with other programming languages, `range` is roughly equivalent to a for-each loop.

 #### Ranging over slices